xoopscube/documentation/en/development/installation.md

 + Deactivate (stop) any modules (for example, protector) that are currently running in the 2.x.x installation.
 + Install-upgrade XCL 2.3.0 package.

 !> Download XCL and install-upgrade locally to prevent any issues on the production environnment.
-After the local test, the application can be deployed to the production environnment.
+After the local test, deploy the application to the production environnment.